zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [APZ 191.3] (#apz191 .3) {#apz191 .3.ref .apz} "Only gold silver etc
-Like the rash made of the foaming, and as the gold clogged logs From the unholy outside of the locator, Zobhamanuvu waved.”
+Like the rash made of the foaming, and as the gold clogged logs From the unholy outside of the locator, Zobhamanuvu waved."
 Even if the spheres do not thus appear.
 The Wise of the Trusts In the same way that is put out of nature in the same way as is cast.
 Shanthapa Sentinally lungs.
 Twinding of the lungs in the substrate